Strategic Policymaking for Implementing Renewable Portfolio Standards: A Tri-level Optimization Approach: Model

 In the U.S., states can set renewable policies and provide incentives ($\tau^{\mathrm e}, \tau^{\mathrm c}$) to support their implementation.
 At the same time, they regulate electricity tariffs ($\pi_{nt}$) so that the consumer payments are not unjustly manipulated by power utilities, while power utilities are guaranteed to recover the incurred costs to supply electricity reliably.
 Following this practice, we formulate the problem of the state regulator as:

-where $\Xi^{\mathrm{R}}=\{\pi_{nt}, \pi^{\mathrm{off}}_n, \pi^{\mathrm{on}}_n, \tau^{\mathrm{e}}, \tau^{\mathrm{c}} \ge 0\}$.
-Equation~\eqref{Eq:RegObj} minimizes the expected total consumer payments and the total incentives provided to support renewable expansion over representative days $e$ with probability $\omega_e$.
-This formulation is based on two assumptions on the state regulator.
-First, the state regulator aims to meet an explicitly given RPS goal, while keeping the total cost incurred by power sector as low as possible.
-Second, the state regulator can raise money for subsidies without creating welfare losses, i.e. that the marginal cost of public funds equals zero.
-Also, this formulation considers a particular case of a multi-objective problem with the equal weight between the consumer payment and the total incentives, whereas this weighting preference can be tuned according to the preference of the state regulator and according to the actual costs of raising public funds.
-The capacity-based incentive ($\tau^{\mathrm c}$) has a net present value prorated on a daily basis.
+where $\Xi^{\mathrm{R}}=\{\pi_{nt}, \pi^{\mathrm{off}}_n, \pi^{\mathrm{on}}_n, \tau^{\mathrm{e}}, \tau^{\mathrm{c}} \ge 0\}$. { Eq.~\eqref{Eq:RegObj} maximizes the expected social welfare over representative days $e$ with probability $\omega_e$.
+This welfare function encompasses the surplus of consumers, revenue of the power utility, cost of providing electricity (generation investment and operating cost, wholesale costs of imports), and cost of RES incentives provided to support renewable expansion.
+In the following, we assume that the state regulator can raise money for RES incentives without creating welfare losses, i.e. the marginal cost of public funds (MCF) equals one, as common in economics literature.
+This assumption is true for many settings \cite{Jacobs2018,BENTO2018}, however, it can be adjusted if actual costs of raising public funds have a non-unitary MCF, (e.g. MCF = 0.9, 1.2, etc) \cite{Barrios2013}. } The capacity-based incentive ($\tau^{\mathrm c}$) has a net present value prorated on a daily basis.
 The renewable policy budget limit is imposed in Eq.~\eqref{Eq:Tariff_budget}, and is procured externally from the optimization and is decoupled from the electricity tariff ($\pi_{nt}$).
 The RPS target constraint, representing a given renewable policy, is in Eq.~\eqref{Eq:StrReg_kappa} and the revenue adequacy (non-negative profit) constraint for the power utility is imposed in Eq.~\eqref{Eq:Radeq} to ensure the power utility is not exposed to the deficit by investing in RES, where $O^{\mathrm{U}}$ is the objective function of the utility defined in Eq.~\eqref{Utility_Obj}.
 The non-negativity constraint on profits of the utility does not preclude retirement of the assets -- as we do not model decommission costs or annual, fixed maintenance costs, retirement of a power plant is equivalent to having zero capacity utilization rate of that power plant.
 The electricity tariff is modeled as a time-of-use rate in Eq.~\eqref{Eq:TOU_model1} while ${\cal T}^{\mathrm{on/off}}$ represent on- and off-peak time sets.